Sewing Machines with recognizable

 These later treadle sewing machines do have a value,

-and it could be substantial if you have a good buyer.
+and it could be substantial if you have a good buyer and are a good

 I have seen